waitnotapp-del/waitnot-restaurant-app/VOICE_ASSISTANT_FEATURE.md

 #### 1. **Voice Ordering**
 ```
-User: "Hey Waitnot, get me two masala dosas and one lime juice."
+User: "Hey Aman, get me two masala dosas and one lime juice."
 AI: "Sure!
 I've added two masala dosas and one lime juice to your order."
 ```

 #### 2. **Bill Inquiry**
 ```
-User: "Hey Waitnot, what is my bill?"
+User: "Hey Aman, what is my bill?"
 AI: "Let me fetch your bill amount."
 ```